Bedrock-OSS/wiki-addon/README.md

 ```

 - `name` - the name for the add-on
-- `type` - "mcaddon" or "mcpack", used to determine how the add-on should be packaged.
+- `type` - "mcaddon", "mcpack" or "zip", used to determine how the add-on should be packaged.
+- `archive_root` - optional root subfolder to create the archive from, useful when packaging as "mcpack".
 - `tags` - optional should include what is included in the add-on e.g. "blocks", "items", "entities"

-If you instead want to package an add-on as a mcpack, add the `archive_root` key like below:

 ```json
 {